happycog/Antenna/README.md

 Antenna for ExpressionEngine 1
 ========

-**Antenna** is a plugin that will generate the exact, most up-to-date YouTube embed code available.
-It also gives you access to the video's title, its author, the author's YouTube URL, and a thumbnail.
+**Antenna** is a plugin that will generate the exact, most up-to-date YouTube or Vimeo embed code available.
+It also gives you access to the video's title, its author, the author's YouTube/Vimeo URL, and a thumbnail.
 All you have to do is pass it a single URL.

-You can also output various pieces of metadata about the YouTube video.
+You can also output various pieces of metadata about the YouTube/Vimeo video.

 Usage
 -------

-	{exp:antenna url='{the_youtube_url}' max_width="232" max_height="323"}
+	{exp:antenna url='{the_youtube_or_vimeo_url}' max_width="232" max_height="323"}
 	    {embed_code}
 	    {video_title}
 	    {video_author}